Pages: 24

 Conclusion

-Management of operations is mainly concerned with preparation, coordination and control in the form of construction, industrial or facility delivery.
+Management of operations is mainly concerned with preparation, coordination, and control in the form of construction, industrial, or facility delivery.
 It is delivery-focused, meaning that an enterprise converts inputs to outputs proficiently in a suitable manner.
-From tools, machinery and technologies to human capital, the inputs themselves may reflect everything.
+From tools, machinery, and technologies to human capital, the inputs themselves may reflect everything.
 A project is a constant process and has a static start and end of time, and therefore a distinct possibility and resource is pre-estimated.
-A project is not an average set of processes, but a specific collection of operations that are organised on a sequential basis to fulfil a single purpose.
+A project is not an average set of processes, but a specific collection of operations that are organized on a sequential basis to fulfill a single purpose.
 The report has been developed to evaluate the process and implementation of operation and project management.
-A thorough discussion has been established in the report concerning the nuances associated with operation and project of management.
+A thorough discussion has been established in the report concerning the nuances associated with the operation and project of management.

 Both concepts have been evaluated with particular company scenarios.
-The operation management processes have been rationalised in the context of Tesco.
+The operation management processes have been rationalized in the context of Tesco.
 On the other hand, the project management evaluation has been established in the context of Crossrail's largest railway infrastructure project in Europe.
-A set of supporting evidence have been provided to justify these two concepts to provide a clear insight about them.
+A set of supporting evidence has been provided to justify these two concepts to provide a clear insight into them.

 References